Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment: Training a generative Transformer on natural language processing

-Figure~\ref{fig:llm}a shows the architecture of the Transformer we trained using ODFA, and panel b depicts a schematic drawing of our OPU.
-Panel c shows the loss trajectories to compare different training methods.
-Aside from ODFA, DFA, and BP, we added one Shallow Training (SHLW) baseline to validate that the optical signals delivered by ODFA are indeed conveying learning to the layers.
-One can observe that over two training epochs, all the training methods enable Transformers to learn the probability distribution of the vocabulary, as shown by the continuously decreasing loss trajectories.
-We can also observe that the final losses of BP and DFA are at the same level (see SI Note 3 for further discussion) and that ODFA, while it learns somewhat more slowly, still shows a consistent learning pace throughout the training with the same configuration.
-As a concrete example, the ODFA-trained Transformer was provided with a prompt, ``JACK: The problem is not the problem.
-The problem is your attitude about the problem."
-The generated text (Fig.~\ref{fig:llm}d) was observed at different stages of the training process.
+Figure~\ref{fig:llm}(a) depicts the architecture of our trained generative language Transformer and its integration with ODFA.
+Figure~\ref{fig:llm}(b) shows the loss trajectories to compare different training methods.
+Aside from ODFA, DFA, and BP, we added one Shallow Training (SHLW) baseline to validate that ODFA results in a better performance than assigning random static weights to the inner blocks.
+One can observe that over two epochs, all the training methods enable Transformers to learn the vocabulary's distribution, as shown by their downward-trending loss curves.
+We can also observe that the final losses of BP and DFA are at the same level (see SI Note~\ref{sec:llmconfig} for further discussion) and that ODFA, while it learns somewhat more slowly, still shows a consistent learning pace throughout the training with the same configuration.
+As a concrete example, the ODFA-trained Transformer was prompted with, ``JACK: The problem is not the problem.
+The problem is your attitude about the problem".
+The generated text (Fig.~\ref{fig:llm}(c)) was observed at different stages of the training process.
 Initially, the Transformer generated nonsensical combinations of sub-words and punctuations.
 As the training progressed, the Transformer learned to generate text in a more conversational format, with capital character names at the start of each line, one newline command at the end, and increasingly meaningful words and phrases.